 The following information will explain how to enter the

-The first step for academy applicants is to sign-up for one of four POST Written Entrance Examinations scheduled for October of 2015.
-In order for you to reserve a place in a testing session, you must register for the exam on our website beginning on August 10, 2015.
+The first step for academy applicants is to sign-up for one of three POST Written Entrance Examinations scheduled for April/May of 2016.
+In order for you to reserve a place in a testing session, you must register for the exam on our website beginning on March 21, 2016.
 There is a $10.00 testing fee which is paid at the time of registration.
 On the day of the test, you must present your valid driver's license or other photographic identification to be admitted to the testing room.
 You will not need to bring any other equipment.
 In fact, cell phones, Blackberry units and any other types of electronic instruments are strictly prohibited in the testing room.

 The entrance examination itself was designed by the California Commission on Peace Officer Standards and Training (POST).
 It is 2.5 hours in length.
 Most of the questions are of the reading comprehension type.
 In other words, you will read one or more paragraphs and answer a series of questions based on the material in those paragraphs.
 Other questions in this first booklet measure your vocabulary, spelling, and sentence structure skills.
 The final section of the test will feature a page or more of text with key words left out.
 Your task is to fill-in the proper word from your own vocabulary.